 2.6 Data analysis

-The study useful variables included bacterial groups, clinical categories (susceptible, susceptible at high posology, and resistant) of recovered isolates, the MICs of extract, the MBCs of extract and the MBC/MIC ratio.
+The study useful variables included bacterial groups, clinical categories (susceptible, susceptible at highdose, and resistant) of recovered isolates, the MICs of extract, the MBCs of extract and the MBC/MIC ratio.
 Their values were recorded and analyzed with tools provided by the Microsoft Excel 2016 software.
 Bacterial groups were presented by sampling location.
 Clinical categories results were presented as frequencies per bacterial types and antibacterial agents.
 It was used mean, standard deviation, minimum and maximum to present MICs, MBCs and MBC/MIC ratio per bacterial groups.

 3. results